odrodrig/RAG-LLM-App/watson-assistant-setup/README.md

 1. In **Servers**, under **Server Variables**, add the url (without the https) for your hosted application as `llm_route`.

 If you add apis and capabilities to this application, feel free to add them to the openapi specification.
 The application is intended to be an example of how to get started.
+If you add APIs after the Actions have been loaded, you will need to download your Actions, upload the new Open API spec and re-upload your Actions.

 ## Upload sample action